 Sandwich restaurants or deli counters allow you to better manage what you eat:

 Choose low- fat turkey, chicken, or ham.
 Other cold cuts tend to have too much fat.
-If it is salty, it probably has extra fat.
+Most cold-cuts are high in sodium.

-Replace extra meat and cheese with vegetables, such as peppers, cucumbers, and tomatoes.
+Replace extra meat and cheese with vegetables, such as peppers, cucumbers, tomatoes, and spinach.

 Most deep fried options are high in calories.
 Instead, choose dishes that are steamed without added oil or sugar.

-Limit dishes made with sweet and sour, hoisin, or other heavy sauces.
+Limit dishes made with sweet and sour, hoisin, gravy, or other heavy sauces.

 Choose low-fat dishes that are lightly stir-fried, such as brown rice and Chinese vegetables with seafood, chicken, or bean curd (tofu).